1400co/RestfullApi/README.md

 8. Web Api Configuration and Fluent Validations
 9. CRUD Operations with EF Core
 10. Added Bussines Logic and repository pattern to Solution.
+11. Added Repository pattern and Unit of work.